CleverComponents/Clever-Internet-Suite-Tutorials/.net/GMailIMAP/README.md

 # Reading Emails using GMail in C#

-The GMailIMAP.dpr project represents a code example for the [Reading Emails using GMail in C#](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials/tree/master/.net/GMailIMAP) tutorial.
+The GMailIMAP project represents a code example for the [Reading Emails using GMail in C#](https://www.clevercomponents.com/portal/kb/a91/reading-emails-using-gmail-in-c.aspx) tutorial.

 The sample connects to a GMail mailbox via the IMAP4 protocol, lists folders and reads Emails.